2xic/optimization-playground/classical/readme.md

-XGBoost, ordinary least squares, and all the things you find in sklearn.
+Classical ML (no deep learning) things like XGBoost, ordinary least squares, and all the things you find in sklearn.